The mission of the Child Support Services Division is to collect and disburse child support.

 Percentage of Cases with Arrearage Collections

-Analysis of results and challenges: Federal fiscal year 2019 showed a decrease of 0.5% in cases with arrearage collections.
-Unemployment and economic factors make the collection of arrears difficult.
-Our goal is to increase the percentage of cases with arrears collections in the next year.
+Analysis of results and challenges: Federal fiscal year 2021 showed no increase nor decrease in cases with arrearage collections.
+This is primarily due to extra collections from the CARES Act stimulus funds in the previous year and distribution of two PFD payments within FFY2020.
+Our goal is to maintain the percentage of cases with arrears collections in the next year.

 Target #5: Ensure that the cost effectiveness ratio is at least $4.00.